MicroEJ/docs/Tutorials/trainingKernel.rst

 most of the Multi-Sandboxing capabilities of the MicroEJ technology.

 - `Kernel GREEN on GitHub <https://github.com/MicroEJ/Kernel-GREEN>`_ (for MICROEJ SDK 5)

+Kernel GREEN for MICROEJ SDK 6 is coming soon!

 ..
    | Copyright 2024, MicroEJ Corp.
 Content in this space is free